Hermann-SW/planar_graph_playground/README.md

 Function ```tutte(Emb, face, factor)``` computes x/y coordinates for convex planar straight line drawings of embedding ```Emb```, with array ```face``` vertices on the outer face.
 ![from Goos Kant PhD](res/Goos_Kant_PhD.snippet.png)

-The fullerenes C20, C30 and C40 available in fullerenes.js are slight modifications of each other, modifying only one pentagon face by inserting a new pentagon and connecting to new middle vertices of outer pentaggon edges.
-The animation demonstrates that local changes in a Tutte embedding have effects on all other vertex coordinates besides the outer face fixated vertices:
+The fullerenes C20, C30 and C40 available in fullerenes.js are slight modifications of each other.
+Modifying only one pentagon face by inserting a new pentagon and connecting to new middle vertices of outer pentaggon edges.
+The animation demonstrates that local changes in a Tutte embedding have effects on all other vertex coordinates besides the outer face fixated vertex coordinates:
 ![res/Tutte.C20_30_40.gif](res/Tutte.C20_30_40.gif)

 ## fullerenes.js